asvirdi/ML-workshop-ali/labs/lab 0.md

 # Lab 0
 ## Estimated time for completion: 15 minutes

-## Setup apd pre-requisites for this lab
+## Setup and pre-requisites for this lab

 ### Python 3